meetulr/Recurrence-Plan/README.md

 ## References
 ### rrule

-The library we're using that automatically generate the dates of recurrence for a `RecurrenceRule`.
+The library we're using that automatically generate the dates of recurrence given a `RecurrenceRule`.
 Official repo: [`rrule`](https://github.com/jkbrzt/rrule)

 ### RecurrenceRule